niha096/E-Lottery/README.md

 By default objects in an S3 bucket are available via URLs with the structure `http://<Regional-S3-prefix>.amazonaws.com/<bucket-name>/<object-key>`.
 In order to serve assets from the root URL (e.g. /index.html), you'll need to enable website hosting on the bucket.

 You can also use a custom domain for your website.
-For example http://www.wildrydes.com is hosted on S3.
-Setting up a custom domain is not covered in this workshop, but you can find detailed instructions in our [documentation](http://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html).
+You can refer this [documentation](http://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html).

 #### 5. Create a DynamoDB table with the following properties.